Math3wsl3vi/math3wsl3vi/README.md

 It utilises HTML, CSS, Javascript and PHP.

 ### Project 2: [Pierpont website]
-📝 _Description:_ Briefly describe the project, its purpose, and the technologies used.
+📝 This is a simple furniture website for avertisement and marketing.
+Made entirerly by HTML, CSS and javascript.

 ### Project 3: [Project Name]
 📝 _Description:_ Briefly describe the project, its purpose, and the technologies used.

 ## Skills
 - **Front End Technologies:**
-  - HTML5, CSS3, JavaScript (ES6+)
+  - HTML5, CSS, JavaScript
-  - React, Vue.js
-  - Responsive Web Design, Cross-Browser Compatibility

 - **Back End Technologies:**
   - Node.js